dartmouth-cs98/hack-a-thing-2-vue-realtime-chat/README.md

 Also, Vue takes a lot of time to learn.
 So does GraphQL.
 But the ecosystem around it?
 So, so much worse (in terms of time taken to learn), so really set aside time for those the next time.

+## Tut-O'real
+I didn't follow any tutorials, and built everything from scratch according to my ideas & docs.
+Looking at what literally everyone else has done, I should've just stuck with a tutorial...
+I wasted so much time learning & building everything from scratch, not to mention I have no tangible demo to show for it other than "here look at what I've written so far"...

 ## Credits
-The good parts: Sungil Ahn
+- The good parts: Sungil Ahn
-The bad parts: Sungil Ahn
+- The bad parts: Sungil Ahn
-The ugly parts: Sungil Ahn
+- The ugly parts: Sungil Ahn